 3. Move your mind

-You can try activities that help your body release endorphins without working up a sweat, including:
+You can also try activities that help your body release endorphins without working up a sweat, including:

 - massage therapy